Size Scales of the Universe at Home

 The room I used for this project is a bedroom in a three-family home in Cambridge, MA.
 It is a square room of about 11 feet, which is a fairly typical size for rooms found in most homes and apartments in the United States.
 The ceiling is far too low for the room to be a cube — although that would improve the exhibit a bit, it is not essential.

-In the Hayden exhibit, most of the models are about 100 to 200 times smaller than the Hayden Sphere (about 25 to 50 cm).
-The models represent a sequence of objects of progressively smaller size: observable universe, Virgo supercluster, our Local Group of galaxies, Milky Way Galaxy (or its halo), the solar neighborhood of stars (250 LY across), the Oort Cloud, the Kuiper belt, Rigel (a supergiant star), the Sun, the Earth, Saturn's moon Janus, Meteor Crater in Arizona, Hayden sphere, a human brain, a raindrop, a red blood cell, a rhinovirus, a hydrogen atom, a proton, and a quark or electron.
+In the Hayden exhibit, most of the models are about 50 to 100 times smaller than the Hayden Sphere (models about 25 to 50 cm in size; Hayden Sphere diameter 26.5 meters).
+The Rose Center models represent a sequence of objects of progressively smaller size: the Virgo supercluster, our Local Group of galaxies, the Milky Way Galaxy, the globular cluster M80, the Oort Cloud, the Kuiper belt, Rigel (a supergiant star), the Sun, the Earth, Saturn's moon Janus, Meteor Crater in Arizona, the Hayden sphere, a human brain, a raindrop, a red blood cell, a rhinovirus, and a hydrogen atom.

 I could have used the same sequence of steps for my models.
 Because my room is about 1/8 the size of the Hayden Sphere, all the models would be of a managable size to build.
-However, I made several changes which I consider to be improvements, as explained in the table:
+However, I saw many opportunities for improvement, which are explained in the rightmost column in the table:

 size